cartosat/Flask-API-with-SQLAlchemy/README.md

 # APIs for CRUD operation using Flask and SqlAlchemy ORM
-Flask_SqlAlchemy_APIs is a backend application which serve API's for basic `CRUD` operation.
-It is built using most lightweight framework `flask` and one of popular Object Relation
+Flask_SqlAlchemy_APIs is a backend application which serve API's for basic `CRUD` operation and uploading file.
+It is built using most lightweight framework `flask` and one of popular Object Relation Mapper `SqlAlchemy`.
-Mapper `SqlAlchemy`.
 I have used `mysql` as database in this app.

 # High Level Diagram:-
 ![HLD](https://user-images.githubusercontent.com/34335127/188273605-6274ea28-42cb-4dd9-842d-7e4f052e297e.jpg)